Residence Life Policies

 - Student or State ID is required to pick up any package.

 - Only the resident to whom the package is addressed can claim the package.

 - All packages must be addressed to current residents or they will be returned to the package carrier.

 When moving out, a change of address card should be filled out to ensure mail is delivered to the appropriate address.
 The Department of Residence Life will not forward mail.
 Misdirected mail should be returned to the front desk.

-Residents must make appointments to move in to UIS Housing unless it is Move-In Day at the beginning of the semester.
+Residents must make appointments to move in to UIS Residence Life units unless it is a designated Move-In Day at the beginning of the semester.
 They must also complete the proper move out process when vacating campus housing.

 Noise levels in and around campus housing are expected to be moderate and conducive to a positive academic learning community.
 Residents have a right to sleep and study free from undue interference in their living spaces.
 Roommates and neighbors should reach a general agreement about acceptable noise levels to prevent conflict.
 If you are having difficulty with a neighbor regarding noise, please attempt to talk to the person and resolve the problem.
 If you have further problems, you may call your R.A. or the R.A. on duty.
 University housing staff members may confront residents who are making too much noise even if they have not received a complaint, and residents who are confronted because of noise levels are expected to reduce the noise immediately.